samuel-gibbon/DiscTorsionAnalyzer/README.md

 ## Status

-Software is currently working for colour fundus images of any size.
+Software is currently working for colour fundus images of any resolution and format (e.g., PNG, JPG).<br>

 ## Bugs and feature requests